 • Fresh and delicious seafood

 English is widely spoken in Portugal, and the expat population is growing.
-Nonetheless, most people around still prefer to speak Portuguese over English.
+However, outside of major cities like Porto and Lisbon, most people around still prefer to speak Portuguese over English.
 Learning at least some basic Portuguese will always make your time in Portugal easier.

 The Portuguese Silver Coast is a great way to spend vacations with friends and loved ones.
 It is great for people who love being around water, and it has the perfect blend of culture, nature, and excellent cuisine.